jscriptcoder/tictactoe-redux/README.md

-# Tic Tac Toe and Redux architecture
+# TicTacToe and Redux architecture

 This is my first attempt to implement a redux application, and nothing better than this paper-and-pencil game, TicTacToe, to do so :-P.